 Like all sciences, learning about the weather includes some difficult concepts and requires diligent study and consideration.
 If you have a goal of becoming a meteorologist, though, just apply yourself and you'll pass those meteorology tests with flying colors!

-Finally there is always the option to go into business for yourself, whether it is consulting, scientific equipment or
+Finally there is always the option to go into business for yourself, whether it is consulting, scientific equipment or online information services,

 such as this page you're reading.